tejassmani/poweroutages/README.md

 We will use TVD (Total Variation Distance) as our test statistic for the permutation test since we are comparing two categorical distributions.

 __Simulated__ <br>
-Below is a histogram representing the results of 1000 simulated TVDs under our defined Null Hypothesis.
+Below is a histogram representing the results of 1000 simulated TVDs under our defined null hypothesis.

 <iframe
   src="assets/category_missing_perm_test.html"